Register your Information for Free Stone Samples Sent Express to You!

 6. Bathroom Accent

-Transform your bathroom into a spa-like retreat by incorporating stacked stone veneer panels as accents.
-These panels add texture and depth, infusing your bathroom with a sense of luxury and warmth.
+Transform your bathroom into a spa-like retreat with the timeless elegance of stacked stone veneer panels.
+These accents introduce texture and depth, enveloping the space in luxury and warmth.

-Install the panels strategically as accents on one wall or around the bathtub to create a focal point.
-Ensure proper waterproofing behind the panels to protect against moisture damage.
+Install the panels as a striking feature wall or around the bathtub to create a dramatic focal point.
+To ensure durability, waterproof the backing wall and seal the stone to protect it from moisture damage.

 7. Bedroom Feature Wall